laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_templates.md

 # Templates

 All templates are stored in the folder "900_Supporting_Files/910_Templates".
-Two different kinds of templates have been used the vault:
+Two different kinds of templates have been used in the vault:

 - Templates for plugin "Templater"
 - Templates for plugin "Periodic Notes" and "Calendar"